andrewmcveigh/curriculum-vitae/README.md

 Given at ClojureX, London, Dec 2017 and :clojured, Berlin, Feb 2018.
-The talk was about Algorithm-W, how static type-checking (of the Hindley-Milner family) works, with an implementation of a Hindley-Milner based type-checker for a growing subset of Clojure.
+The talk was about Algorithm-W, how static type-checking (of the Hindley-Milner family) works, with an implementation of a Hindley-Milner-based type-checker for a growing subset of Clojure.
 The type-checker included features such as Haskell-like typeclasses and extensible records.

 ## Speculative Development